Kimchi Jjigae (Kimchi Stew)

 Total 30 minutes

-This kimchi jjigae or kimchi stew is easy to make and packed with kimchi, pork belly, tofu and savory comforting flavors to warm you up on a cold day.
+This kimchi jjigae is easy to make and packed with kimchi, pork belly, and soft tofu.
+This spicy Korean soup is one of my absolute favorites.

 Kimchi Jjigae (Kimchi Stew)

-A top down view of a small stone pot of kimchi jjigae.
+A top-down view of a small stone pot of kimchi soup.

 What is Kimchi Jjigae?

-Kimchi jjigae (김치찌개) also known as kimchi soup, or kimchi stew is a very popular Korean soup that features kimchi as its star ingredient.
-This Korean kimchi soup is also made with pork belly, green onions, onions, and tofu.
-The broth is typically made with anchovy broth, kimchi brine, and gochugaru for a hint of spice.
+Kimchi jjigae, also known as kimchi soup or kimchi stew, is a popular Korean dish featuring kimchi as its star ingredient.
+This kimchi soup also includes pork belly, green onions, and tofu.
+The broth is made with a deeply savory anchovy broth, kimchi brine, and gochugaru for a hint of spice.

-An up close shot of a pot of kimchi jjigae stew.
+An up close shot of a pot of kimchi stew.

 Ingredients